jiffyclub/blog-posts/software-carpentry/teaching-with-ipythonblocks.md

 My only regret is that we ran out of time so the students didn't get to make [Starry Night][] or practice with files and functions as much as I'd have liked.
-I think it wouldn't be too hard to expand the lesson I'd planned to spend all day playing with [ipythonblocks][].
+I think it wouldn't be too hard to expand the lesson I'd planned so that we spent all day playing with [ipythonblocks][], but of course we'd lose time for other things.

 [uwswc]: http://software-carpentry.org/blog/2013/03/washington-went-well.html
 [blog post]: http://penandpants.com/2013/01/10/ipythonblocks-a-visual-tool-for-practicing-python/